 Don't do it.

-As slow and cumbersome as public discussions can be, they're almost always preferable in the long run.
+As slow and cumbersome as public discussion can be, it's almost always preferable in the long run.
 Making important decisions in private is like spraying contributor repellant on your project.
-No serious volunteer would stick around for long in an environment where a secret council makes all the big decisions.
+No serious contributor would stick around for long in an environment where a secret council makes all the big decisions.
 Furthermore, public discussion has beneficial side effects that will last beyond whatever ephemeral technical question was at issue:

 The discussion will train you in the art of explaining technical issues to people who are not as familiar with the software as you are.
 This is a skill that requires practice, and you can't get that practice by talking to people who already know what you know.

 The discussion and its conclusions will be available in public archives forever after, enabling future discussions to avoid retracing the same steps.
-See the section called “Conspicuous Use of Archives” in Chapter 6, Communications.
+See the section called “Conspicuous Use of Archives”.